NorthernL1ghts/SamaritanCore/.github/CONTRIBUTING.md

 If you're new to [GitHub][github], you may want to begin with [Getting Started with GitHub](https://help.github.com/en/categories/getting-started-with-github) and Thinkful's [GitHub Pull Request Tutorial](https://www.thinkful.com/learn/github-pull-request-tutorial/).

-## Language

-As NorthernL1ghts creates his videos about SamaritanCore in English, the devs ask to keep the code base, issues and pull requests in English only.
-Thanks for your understanding.

 ## Reporting Bugs

 Bugs should be reported on our [GitHub Issue Tracker][issue-tracker] using the bug report template.